samnabi/shopkit/readme.md

 Since Shopkit runs on the Kirby CMS, you'll also have to buy a [Kirby license](http://getkirby.com/license) from Bastian.

-Moral licenses for [Visual Markdown](https://gumroad.com/l/visualmarkdown) and [Multiselect](https://gumroad.com/l/kirby-multiselect), two of Shopkit's dependencies, are recommended.
+Moral licenses for [Snippetfield](https://www.paypal.me/DevoneraAB) and [Multiselect](https://gumroad.com/l/kirby-multiselect), two of Shopkit's dependencies, are recommended.

 ## Install